rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And Paul and Barnabas spoke out boldly, saying, It was necessary that the word of God be spoken first to you.
 Since you thrust it aside and judge yourselves unworthy of eternal life, behold, we are turning to the Gentiles. ^1346

-For so the Lord has commanded us, saying, I have made you a light for the Gentiles, that you may bring salvation to the ends of the earth. ^1347
+For so the Lord has commanded us, saying, 'I have made you a light for the Gentiles, that you may bring salvation to the ends of the earth.' ^1347

 And when the Gentiles heard this, they began rejoicing and glorifying the word of the Lord, and as many as were appointed to eternal life believed. ^1348